imcs-compsim/pinns_for_comp_mech/README.md

 ## Citing 'pinns_for_comp_mech'

-Whenever you use or mention 'pinns_for_comp_mech' in some sort of scientific document/publication/presentation, please cite the following publication.
-It is publicly avaliable at [AMSES](https://amses-journal.springeropen.com/articles/10.1186/s40323-024-00265-3).
+Whenever you use or mention 'pinns_for_comp_mech' in some sort of scientific document/publication/presentation, please cite the following publications.
+They are publicly avaliable at [AMSES](https://amses-journal.springeropen.com/articles/10.1186/s40323-024-00265-3) and [ArXiv](https://arxiv.org/abs/2412.09022).

 ```
 @article{sahin2024,